kor-hq/bibleio/README.md

 - [`apps/api`](https://github.com/bibleio/bibleio/tree/main/apps/api) Our back-end API, right now mainly a Bible API
 - [`packages/design`](https://github.com/bibleio/bibleio/tree/main/packages/design) Our design system

+See more about each project in their README.

 ## Developing

 We use Turborepo and pnpm for our monorepo.
 Here's our main commands: